What Kind of Translation Agency Do You Need?

-Before deciding on an agency, it’s vital to evaluate the supportive software at stake.
+Before deciding on an agency, evaluating the supportive software at stake is vital.
 Disparate software solutions lead to business segmentation and missed communications.
-However, as translation is only a small component of a business, it’s rare to find a tool that allows for the combination of all three systems in a single, collaborative space.
+However, as translation is only a small business component, finding a tool that combines all three systems in a single collaborative space is rare.

 This multi-dimensional software is something that only Bureau Works has accomplished to date.
-Our platform acts as a repository for company-specific translation memories and term bases to provide higher-quality, more efficient translation overall.
-It leverages artificial intelligence to assign the best translators for the target language, subject matter, and tone based on their prior performance data.
+Our platform is a repository for company-specific translation memories and term bases to provide a higher-quality, more efficient overall translation.
+It leverages artificial intelligence to assign the best translators for the target language, subject matter language industry, and tone based on their prior performance data.
 Also, it provides a workspace for them to accept, translate, and submit strings before those projects move on for review and approval in the same system.